-PHASES OF THE DNP SCHOLARLY PROJECT Phase 1 Brainstorming with faculty advisor; Networking; Courses (starts with NURS 810) Phase 2 Planning and Development NURS 850 Phase 3 Implementation and Evaluation NURS 851 Phase 4 Dissemination and Final Steps NURS 900
+PHASES OF THE DNP Scholarly Project Phase 1 Brainstorming with Scholarly Project, Faculty Advisor; Networking; Courses (starts with NURS 810) Phase 2 Planning and Development NURS 850 Phase 3 Implementation and Evaluation NURS 851 Phase 4 Dissemination and Final Steps NURS 900

-Project Proposal / Charter Approval
+Project Proposal Approval

-Students develop a project proposal/charter in NURS 850 DNP Seminar 1 (see Appendix B) as part of the course.
+Students develop a project proposal in NURS 850 DNP Seminar 1 as part of the course (see Appendix C).
 The faculty member will provide feedback on the document based on the course rubric.
 Once completed, the DNP Lead faculty will send the proposal to two faculty members for review and approval.
-This review ensures that the proposal/charter meets the expectations of the DNP Scholarly Project.
+This review ensures that the proposal meets the expectations of the DNP Scholarly Project and is not considered research.
 Faculty provide feedback and either approve or send back for revision.
 Projects must be approved by the second submission in order to earn a "B" or better for the course.
 Faculty follow a rubric and feedback is returned to the student within seven (7) days of submission.

 DNP projects do not meet the Federal definition of research or involved Human Subjects Protection and as such are not submitted to the Franklin University Institutional Review Board (IRB).
-The DNP Project Review team carefully reviews the proposal/charter to ensure this expectation is met.
+The DNP Project Review team carefully reviews the proposal to ensure this expectation is met.
 However, the host organization may require a review by their IRB.
 If so, the student must submit to their IRB and provide approval before being allowed to begin the project.
 If IRB approval is required by the organization, either a letter of approval from the project host site IRB or from an administrator on company letterhead is required prior to enrollment in NURS 851 DNP Seminar II